nepttune/nepttune/DOC.md

 Current view is `:Admin:User:list`.
 This page contains component called `UserList`.

-Style component first loads (or tries to load) files to page header:
+Stylesheet files are loaded into page header:

 - common files eg. bootstrap
 - `/www/scss/module/Admin.min.css` - because of the `Admin` module
 - `/www/scss/presenter/Admin:User.min.css` - because of the `User` presenter
 - `/www/scss/action/Admin:User/list.min.css` - because of the `list` action

-Style component also loads component related files to the bottom of the page.
+Component related files are linked in the bottom of the page.

 - common files for list components
 - common files for form components
 - `/www/scss/component/Userlist.scss` - because of the `UserList` component

-Script component loads files to the bottom of the page:
+Scripts are inserted to the bottom of the page:

 - common files eg. jquery
 - `/www/js/module/Admin.min.js` - because of the `Admin` module